swtch1/too_many_strains/README.md

 and deleted after the tests are run.

 When integration testing the database is assumed to have username `root` and password `password`.

+## Known Issues
+- If, while using the migration script, a new seed file is given where a strain flavor or effect is removed, this record and relationship will not be removed from the database.